A Comprehensive Guide to Divorce in Missouri

 Guide to Types of Divorce in Missouri

 Legally speaking, a ‘divorce’ is called a dissolution of marriage in Missouri.
 This is the process of terminating the marital rights and responsibilities of the two parties.
-This termination will include a discussion on the reasons for dissolution, dividing assets, provisional obligations for the spouse after dissolution, children arrangements, and tax issues.
+This termination will include a discussion on the reasons for dissolution, dividing assets, provisional obligations for the spouse after dissolution, minor children arrangements, and tax issues.

 Simply put, there are actually only two ‘types’ of divorce: contested and uncontested.
 Legal separation is a measure that is very similar to divorce with the key difference being it is used when the court determines there is a reasonable likelihood the marriage can be saved.
 The other terms we’ll review in this section characterize parts of the dissolution process or provisions of the actual law.